eric-le-12/torchbox/README.md

 ## Example Usage

+I have already implemented a built-in classification example.
+To use it:

 1. Starting by cloning this github into your machine

 2. CD to the project folder and install dependencies